nfuzk/soulminter-public/public/terms.md

 # SoulMinter Terms of Service

-**Last Updated: October 20, 2025**
+**Last Updated: November 22, 2025**

 ## 1. Introduction and Acceptance of Terms

-Welcome to SoulMinter.io (the "Platform"), a web-based service that facilitates the creation of custom tokens on the Solana blockchain.
+Welcome to SoulMinter.io (the "Platform"), a web-based service that facilitates the creation and management of custom tokens on the Solana blockchain.
 These Terms of Service ("Terms") constitute a legally binding agreement between you ("User," "you," or "your") and SoulMinter ("we," "us," or "our"), governing your access to and use of the Platform and its services.
 By accessing, browsing, or using any part of the Platform, you acknowledge that you have read, understood, and agree to be bound by these Terms, our Privacy Policy, and our Disclaimer, all of which are incorporated herein by reference.
 If you do not agree to these Terms, you must not access or use the Platform.

 **IMPORTANT NOTICE:** These Terms contain provisions that govern how disputes between you and SoulMinter are resolved, including a mandatory arbitration provision and a waiver of class action rights.
 Please read these Terms carefully before using the Platform.

 ## 2. Nature of the Service

-SoulMinter provides a non-custodial, technical tool that enables users to interact with the Solana blockchain to create custom SPL (Solana Program Library) tokens.
-Our service is limited to providing the software interface and infrastructure to facilitate on-chain token creation based on parameters you provide.
-We do not:
+SoulMinter provides a non-custodial, technical tool that enables users to interact with the Solana blockchain to create custom SPL (Solana Program Library) tokens and manage existing tokens.
+Our service is limited to providing the software interface and infrastructure to facilitate on-chain token creation and management based on parameters you provide. **This includes the ability to manage tokens created directly on SoulMinter as well as tokens created via other methods (e.g., Solana CLI or third-party platforms).** We do not:

 - **Provide Financial, Investment, or Legal Advice:** SoulMinter is not a financial institution, investment advisor, broker, or legal counsel.
 Any information provided on the Platform, including descriptions of token functionalities or general market information, is for informational purposes only and does not constitute financial, investment, legal, or tax advice.
 You are solely responsible for conducting your own due diligence and consulting with qualified professionals before making any decisions related to crypto-assets or using our services.

 - **Operate as a Crypto-Asset Exchange or Trading Platform:** SoulMinter does not facilitate the exchange of crypto-assets for fiat currency or other crypto-assets, nor does it operate a secondary market for trading tokens created on our Platform.
 We do not provide order matching, price discovery, or any other services typically associated with crypto-asset exchanges.

-- **Act as a Custodian of Crypto-Assets:** SoulMinter does not take custody of your private keys, wallet, or any crypto-assets, including the tokens you create using our Platform.
+- **Act as a Custodian of Crypto-Assets:** SoulMinter does not take custody of your private keys, wallet, or any crypto-assets, including the tokens you create or manage using our Platform.
 You retain full and exclusive control over your wallet and all associated assets at all times.
 We do not have access to your funds or the ability to transfer them.

-- **Guarantee Token Value or Performance:** We do not make any representations or warranties regarding the future value, liquidity, or performance of any tokens created using our Platform.
+- **Guarantee Token Value or Performance:** We do not make any representations or warranties regarding the future value, liquidity, or performance of any tokens created or managed using our Platform.
 The value of crypto-assets is highly volatile and can result in significant losses.

-- **Endorse or Validate User-Created Tokens:** The creation of a token on our Platform does not imply any endorsement, validation, or approval by SoulMinter of the token, its underlying project, or its compliance with any laws or regulations.
-You are solely responsible for the tokens you create and any activities associated with them.
+- **Endorse or Validate Tokens:** The creation or management of a token on our Platform does not imply any endorsement, validation, or approval by SoulMinter of the token, its underlying project, or its compliance with any laws or regulations.
+You are solely responsible for the tokens you create or manage and any activities associated with them.

 ## 3. User Eligibility and Representations